marcomlaghi/marcomlaghi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Sociology PhD student at New York University and NYU-Shanghai's Center for Applied Social and Economic Research.
 Before my PhD work, I  spent time in clinical social work, along with education policy research and evaluation.
-On this site, you can find links to my work on social stratification and population in China and beyond, with special attention to healthy child development and education along with the environmental hazards that threaten them.
+On this site, you can find links to my work on social stratification and population in China and beyond, with special attention to healthy child development and education, along with the environmental hazards that threaten them both.
 Feel free to reach out via my information in the sidebar.

 Ongoing research
 ======